 Ghost of Tsushima will allow Assassin's Creed: Valhalla fans to immerse themselves in a fictional world set during Japan's medieval era, described as the Kamakura period.
 Players assume control of Jin Sakai, a legendary samurai lord and the last member of Clan Sakai.
 Jin is committed to safeguarding Tsushima Island in this game.

 The game is influenced by the first Mongol invasion of Japan.
-Like Assassin's Creed: Valhalla, it also has a big open world full of quests and activities just waiting to be found.
+Similar to Assassin's Creed: Valhalla, it boasts a big open world full of quests and activities just waiting to be found.